HasithaKutala/Text-Summarizing-and-Parapharsing-using-OpenAI-Streamlit/README.md

 - Now we will create text area for user to enter Streamlit’s text_area function

-- If you want you can add radio buttons to user to choose the desried option so we can use streamlit st.radio function.
+- We’ll also add a radio button that allows the user to choose the desired output size, with three options available: “To-The-Point”, “Concise”, and “Detailed”.

 **4.Generating the summary and paraphrasing**